-As with the Ryzen 3000 mainstream CPUs, a third-generation Threadripper processor would be based on the brand new Zen 2 architecture, which overhauls the design of the CPU.
-Instead of the four dies found on earlier-generation Threadripper chips, the new ones will feature a large IO die in the middle, and a collection of 7nm chiplets all joined together by an advanced version of AMD’s InfinityFabric.
+As with the Ryzen 3000 mainstream CPUs, third-generation Threadripper processors are based on the brand new Zen 2 architecture, which overhauls the design of the CPU.
+Instead of the four dies found on earlier-generation Threadripper chips, the new ones feature a large IO die in the middle, and a collection of 7nm chiplets all joined together by an advanced version of AMD’s InfinityFabric.

 The main difference between these chips and the more mainstream Ryzen offerings are the number of chiplets.
 But beyond additional cores, Threadripper chips also enjoy a far greater number of PCIe lanes.
-First and second-generation Threadripper CPUs featured 64 PCIe lanes (compared to 24 on mainstream chips), so we would expect at least as many on a third-generation Threadripper line.
+First and second-generation Threadripper CPUs featured 64 PCIe lanes (compared to 24 on mainstream chips), and Threadripper 3000 chips are much the same.

-Although AMD has massively improved memory latency with Zen 2 cores, to help provide enough bandwidth for as many as 64 cores, Threadripper 3000 chips will support more than the dual-channel memory of Ryzen 3000 CPUs.
-The last two generations of Threadripper have supported quad-channel memory, but it’s possible that like AMD’s Epyc Rome server CPUs, new Threadripper chips could support eight-channel memory.
+AMD has massively improved memory latency with Zen 2 cores, but to help provide enough bandwidth for as many as 64 cores, Threadripper 3000 chips support quad-channel memory, and the same 3,200MHz DDR4 of mainstream Ryzen 3000 chips.
+That’s a light upgrade over the 2,933MHz support of second-gen Threadripper.